Doctoral Internship in Clinical Psychology

 Please click here for a detailed description of our training program.

 Qualified applicants should submit the following materials via the AAPI Online Portal:

 - Cover letter (in your letter, please specify if you are interested in the Manhattan site, the Brooklyn site, or both)

 - Three letters of recommendation

-- Interviews will be conducted on a rolling basis beginning mid-December and continuing through January
+- Interviews will be conducted on a rolling basis beginning in December and continuing through January

 - Interviews will be held remotely and/or in person based on applicant preference and interviewer availability

-- The Center for Anxiety adheres to all APPIC Match policies and follow all APPIC guidelines pertaining to internship applications, offers, and acceptances.
+- The Center for Anxiety adheres to all APPIC Match policies and follows all APPIC guidelines pertaining to internship applications, offers, and acceptances.

 - We maintain a policy of equal opportunity and affirmative action.

-For general inquiries or information about applying please email firstname.lastname@example.org.
-For specific questions about our training program please contact Ariel Campbell, PsyD at:
+For general inquiries or information about applying please email our Director of Clinical Training: